The Mode of Computing: The Mode of Natural Computing

 \section{The Mode of Natural Computing}

-Natural computing is carried on by natural brains of humans and animals with a developed enough nervous system.
-The brain, as all complex systems, should be studied in terms of a hierarchy of system levels.
-The basic computing element is the natural neuron, which computes a basic binary function in an ideal model.
-The neuron is a device that belongs to a particular system level above the physical, chemical and biological levels, where the processes sustaining the neuron take place, and directly below the neural circuitry, which is also a distinguishable system level, but there must be several system levels between the neural network and the knowledge level.
-Although these are not known it is possible to postulate them hypothetically from several perspectives.
-One is to consider brain regions as ``organs'' oriented to perform particular functions, such as the pre-frontal or anterior cingulate cortex; however, the relation between regions and mental functions is very likely \emph{n to n} and it is possible to postulate a level above such organs constituted by the functional organization networks, such as the Orienting, Alerting and Executive Attention Networks \citep{posner-2007, posner-2019} which ``play a strong role in the regulation of behavior, both in the control of positive and negative affect and of the sensory input, and also give rise to consciousness of content and voluntary behavior'' (Posner et al., 2019, p.
-139).
-By analogy with the previous discussion there must be a system level above the attention networks and directly below the knowledge level that here is called \emph{The Mode of Natural Computing}.
-This mode corresponds to the ``machine'' that sustains natural computing.
+Natural computing, in case it does exist, is carried on by natural brains of humans and animals with a developed enough nervous system.
+By analogy with the previous discussion there must be a system level directly below the knowledge level and above the physical brain structures that support the production of interpretations and experience that here is called \emph{The Mode of Natural Computing}.
+Such system level should specify the code in which information is expressed and its interpretation process, and there must be specific brain structures that support such functionality.
+The relation between regions of the brain and mental functions is very likely \emph{n-to-n} and the mode of natural computing may be supported by the functional organization networks, such as the orienting, alerting and executive attention networks, which play a strong role in the regulation of behavior, the control of affect and of the sensory input, that give rise to consciousness and voluntary behavior \citep{posner-2007, posner-2019}.